yash7977/Kdd_project_8/README.md

 of the instances in one class, the simplest classifiers will have high accuracies of at least 90%.

 We can use different evaluation techniques like:
-Accuracy
+•Accuracy
-Confusion matrix
+•Confusion matrix
-F1 score
+•F1 score
-Precision-Recall or PR curve
+•Precision-Recall or PR curve
-ROC (Receiver Operating Characteristics) curve
+•ROC (Receiver Operating Characteristics) curve
-AOC and ROC curves*
+•AOC and ROC curves*

 ### - Conclusion: krishna